OmniQuery: Contextually Augmenting Captured Multimodal Memory to Enable Personal Question Answering: OMNIQUERY: AUGMENTING CAPTURED MEMORIES

-\paragraph{Explicitly mentioned contexts.} However, some composite contexts are \textbf{explicitly} mentioned in the captured memories.
+\paragraph{Explicitly mentioned contexts.} Some composite contexts are \textbf{explicitly} mentioned in the captured memories.
 For example, a screenshot of a flyer may reference the upcoming "CHI 2024" event happening next month, or a transcribed conversation might discuss a "Hawaii trip" that took place the previous year.
-We leverage LLMs to differentiate between atomic contexts and composite contexts.
-For example, ``a workout session'' is identified as an activity (atomic context), whereas ``CHI 2024'' is recognized as a composite context which likely involves multiple interconnected atomic contexts.
-Such identified composite contexts are either merged with an existing composite context (e.g., if "CHI 2024" has already been identified) or added as a new composite context if it is unique.
+We leverage \begin{colortext}LLMs' pretrained world knowledge\end{colortext} to differentiate between atomic contexts and composite contexts.
+For example, ``a workout session'' is identified as an activity (atomic context) because, based on world knowledge, it is more likely to refer to this activity alone.
+In contrast, ``CHI 2024'' is recognized as a composite context, as it likely involves multiple interconnected atomic contexts.
+Such identified composite contexts are either merged with an existing composite context (e.g., if "CHI 2024" has already been identified) or directly added as a new composite context if it is unique.